Onboarding Home Assistant: Solving Smart Switch Issues

 Introduction

 This section is about the core of our application - CRUD lambda functions.
-Remind you the architecture: On the design above we have:
+To remind you of the architecture: On the design above we have:

 • CRUD Waitlist - lambda function to handle all the operations on the waitlist.

-• CRUD Waitee - lambda function to handle all the operations on the waitee from specific waitlist.
+• CRUD Waitee - lambda function to handle all the operations on waitees from a specific waitlist.